 LOWstates of non-specific binding, and

-HIGHstates of the specific binding.
+HIGHstates of specific binding.

 - Compute posterior

-HIGHstate probability of each bin.
+HIGHstate probability for each bin.

 - Trained model is saved into